Special Educational Needs and Disability (Support) Bill

 Description

-It requires local authorities to ensure all teaching staff receive sufficient training to educate pupils with SEND.
-They must publish strategies outlining how this will be achieved within 12 months.
-The Secretary of State will set the specifics of this training, including mandatory training for Special Educational Needs Coordinators (SENCOs).
+Local authorities must ensure all school staff receive sufficient SEND training.
+They must also publish strategies detailing how they'll provide necessary educational support for SEND pupils.
+The Secretary of State can set training standards and specify strategy content, including mandatory training for Special Educational Needs Coordinators (SENCOs).

-School inspections will explicitly assess how well schools meet the needs of children with SEND, ensuring compliance with relevant statutory requirements.
+School inspections will explicitly assess how well schools meet the needs of SEND children and their compliance with relevant statutory requirements.
+Definitions for "disabled" and "special educational needs" are clarified to align with existing legislation.

-The bill clarifies the definitions of "autism," "disability," "local authority," and "special educational needs," aligning them with existing legislation.
+The bill clarifies the definition of "autism" to include all autism spectrum disorders, and defines "disability" and "special educational needs" in line with existing legislation.

 Government Spending